 You also can not pursue any legal action without first consulting your Bankruptcy Trustee.
 Bankruptcy takes away your ability to make decisions and in some aspects your freedom.
 If you can avoid bankruptcy, you will also avoid these restrictions.

 5. Bankruptcy will impact your capacity to earn

 There are specific thresholds on your assets, income and windfall gains when declaring Bankruptcy and during the Bankruptcy term.
-For example, if you earn more than the set threshold, your wages may be garnished and the additional funds will be distributed to your Bankruptcy Estate.
+For example, if you earn more than the set threshold, any additional funds will be distributed to your Bankruptcy Estate.
 You can check the current thresholds on the Australian Financial Security Authority Website.

 Your Bankruptcy Estate will also receive lump-sum windfalls, such as inheritances and lottery wins.
-If you want to get your finances back on track, it would be best to consider all your options to avoid bankruptcy.
+If you want to get your finances back on track, it’s best to consider all your options to avoid bankruptcy.

 What are my options to avoid Bankruptcy?

 Thankfully there are a number of other debt relief solutions available to people in debt, so you can avoid bankruptcy.
 Debt Consolidation, Refinancing and Informal Debt Agreements are some popular debt relief options as they won’t have an impact on your credit rating.